stancsz/AgentProgrammingLanguage/README.md

 # Agent Programming Language (APL) - README

+A statically-typed Domain-Specific Language (DSL) for agent engineering that compiles (or transpiles) to Python.

 APL is an open agent-focused programming language that targets the Python ecosystem.
 The project aims to design, specify, and ship a production-ready language stack—grammar, type system, compiler, runtime, tooling—that lets teams express autonomous agent behavior as audited, testable code and deploy it consistently across laptops, containers, and cloud platforms.
 This repository is the home for the language specification, reference compiler pipeline, Python runtime, and SDK integrations needed to turn agent research patterns into reliable software artifacts.

 ## Goals